LangStream/documentation/pipeline-agents/custom-agents/python-sink.md

 |- (optional) secrets.yaml
 ```

-For more on developing custom agents with the Python sink, see the [Agent Developer Guide.](../agent-developer-guide/)
+For more on developing custom Python sink agents, see the [Agent Developer Guide.](../agent-developer-guide/)

 ## Python sink example